-Summary of MCSAP Funding Limitations Allowable amount for Lead MCSAP Agency Overtime without written justification (15% of MCSAP award amount): \$3,246,029.00 last updated on: 9/17/2018 1:31:53 PM
+Summary of MCSAP Funding Limitations

+Allowable amount for Lead MCSAP Agency Overtime without written justification (15% of MCSAP \$3,239,865.00

+Award Amount): \$3,239,005.00

 Overtime Costs budgeted must be equal to or less than the 15 percent FMCSA funding limitation (+/- \$5 allowed.)
 Please include a justification to exceed the limit in the Personnel section.